10 mothers sat in a coffee shop and talked about all the things they wanted for their kids.

 The ninth mother said, “I wish I could give my kids love.
 Love is everything and love is the answer to all”.

-The tenth mother said, “I want to give my kids happy thoughts that can lead them to financial freedom, knowledge, friendship, strength, compassion and kindness.
-A happy, positive mindset will lead them to acceptance, gratitude, health and love, for happiness is the ultimate state of bliss and happy thoughts are the way to get there”.
+The tenth mother said, “I want to give my kids positive thoughts that can lead them to financial freedom, knowledge, friendship, strength, compassion and kindness.
+A happy, positive mindset will lead them to acceptance, gratitude, health and love, for happiness is the ultimate state of bliss and positive thoughts are the way to get there”.

 - I treat others the way I want them to treat me.
 If I want people to help me, I help others.
 If I want them to encourage me, I encourage others.
 If I want them to love me, I love others.